seamplex/feenox/README.markdown

 ## Capabilities

+- Both *free* as in “free speech” and in “free beer”
 - The [problem][] to solve is defined through a [syntactically-sugared][] [self-descriptive English-like plain-text input file][] that should [resemble the original human-friendly